Jace Cannon-Brookes

 When working with trauma survivors, Helke seeks to step away from seeing psychological symptoms as pathology.
 Instead, she takes a trauma-informed approach which involves viewing symptoms as trauma impacts that make sense in the context of a person’s adverse life experience.
 Helke recognises that many trauma impacts that may look ‘mad’ or ‘bad’ and which may be problematic at times, have very likely played an important role in a person’s survival and coping.
 Helke enjoys working with people of all ages, gender, sexual orientation and cultural background, supporting them in their journey to recovery, healing and growth.

-Helke has been trained in a number of therapy modalities including Self Psychology, Family Systems Therapy, CBT and DBT.
+Helke has been trained in a number of therapy modalities including Self Psychology, Family Systems Therapy, CBT, DBT and EMDR.
 She uses a phased approach to trauma treatment and integrates knowledge around the neurobiological impacts of trauma and how trauma affects our bodies.
 Helke further draws on approaches such as Attachment Theory, Internal Family Systems and Sensorimotor Psychotherapy.

 Helke aims to build a safe, respectful and non-judgmental therapeutic relationship with clients.
 She works collaboratively, providing choice and tailoring what works for a particular person.
 She is aware that there is no one fits all approach and that every person’s healing journey is unique.